robertmaynard/Sandbox/README.md

 A look at what we would have to change to have CMake find templated function signatures.

-## Cuda Ptxas ##
-Trying to replicate a cuda compile bug I encountered when building dax, with Cuda 5.5

 ## Conceptual Executive ##
 An attempt at a delayed worklet invocation pipeline for dax.